bmoneill/mbta2rss/README.md

 ## Contributing

 Please feel free to contribute.
-Email me patch files or submit a pull request.
+Email me patches or submit a pull request.
-Also, the license is GNU GPL v3 so you can fork this and use it for any purpose.